saikotek/docs/pages/public_cloud/ai_machine_learning/notebook_guide_introduction_definition/guide.en-gb.md

 >> - [GRA AI API](https://gra.training.ai.cloud.ovh.net/#/), for Gravelines, France.
 >> - [BHS AI API](https://bhs.training.ai.cloud.ovh.net/#/), for Beauharnois, Canada.
 >>
 >> Upon visiting the API URL, you will notice various endpoint categories on the left side of the screen.
-Click `Notebook`{.action} category to display the endpoints related to AI Notebooks.
+Click the `Notebook`{.action} category to display the endpoints related to AI Notebooks.
 >>
 >> ![Create a Notebook API](images/creating-a-notebook-using-API-01.png){.thumbnail}
 >>
 >> Among them, you will find a `Submit a new notebook`{.action} POST method.
 This is the endpoint for submitting a new AI Notebook.
 >>
->> *The exact link for this endpoint on GRA region is as follows: https://gra.training.ai.cloud.ovh.net/#/operations/notebookNew*
+>> *The exact link for this endpoint on GRA region is as follows: `https://gra.training.ai.cloud.ovh.net/#/operations/notebookNew`.*
 >>
 >> In the `Submit a new notebook` endpoint page, you will find the detailed schema for the `Notebook Specification` and its various possible parameters.
 Examples of responses (`200`, `400`, `401`, `402`, `403`) are also provided in case of success or different error scenarios.
 >>
 >> Before using this method to create an AI Notebook, you will need to authenticate.
 This can be done by providing a bearer token, which you can create through the [AI Dashboard](/pages/public_cloud/ai_machine_learning/gi_06_dashboard_getting_started) or by using the *ovhai* CLI.
 For more detailed instructions on creating a token, please consult the [Manage access tokens](/pages/public_cloud/ai_machine_learning/cli_13_howto_app_token_cli) documentation.
 >>
 >> Once you have created your token, provide your token in the 'Auth' panel, on the right-hand corner of the API page.
 >>
 >> > [!warning]
 >> >